Straight from our Instagram feed

 Below is a great example of the type of itinerary you can follow if you have 14 days in Cuba.
-However, our specialty and strength as an organization is creating tailor-made private Cuba Tour itineraries that focus on your interests and expectations.
+However, our specialty and strength as an organization is creating tailor- made private Cuba Tour itineraries that focus on your interests and expectations.

-We have hand selected some of the best and most interesting activities for you to participate in, while in Havana.
-There is also the flexibility to choose from a number of options, based on your interests and expectations.
+Based on your interests and expectations, we will hand select some of the best and most interesting activities for you to participate in, while in Cuba.

 All transport on our 14 day private Cuba tour is via private air-conditioned vehicles and is included between tour destinations, as well as for activities and excursions in your itinerary that require transportation.
 Any extra transport requirements can be organised through your guide and paid for locally in Cuba.